rickhohler/PyBiographical/MIGRATION.md

-# Migration Guide: Integrating PyCommon into Existing Projects
+# Migration Guide: Integrating PyBiographical into Existing Projects

 Guide for migrating existing metadata/biographical projects to use `PyBiographical`.